ShaoqianHu/DRadiSurfTomo/README.md

 ##############

 2021/08/08
-1. parallel computation can be used
+1. check parallel computation can be used
 2. add roughness computation
 3. output Rayleigh/Love raypath at the final iteration
 4. add some useful scripts in utils/
-5. check the noiselevel can be used in the synthetic tests
+5. check noiselevel can be used in the synthetic tests

 ##############